-From the northwest, Parry Street originally only went the three blocks from Adelaide St (from which Edward St continued down to the river beach next to the Australia Hotel) southeast through Queens Square to Holdsworth St. Edward St has now become part of Parry St (and is also named after the admiral).
-[William St is not, being named for the King - one of them.]
+From the northwest, Parry Street originally only went the three blocks from Adelaide Street southeast through Queens Square to Holdsworth Street.
+To the northwest, Edward Street continued down to the river beach next to the Australia Hotel.
+Edward Street has now become part of Parry Street - and is also named after the admiral.
+(William Street is not, being named for the King - one of them.)

 I suppose Parry St functions as a 'ring road' for Fremantle, together with Marine Parade, and Phillimore St/Elder Place.